vinkla/wordplate/README.md

 Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `wordplate` executable can be located by your system.

 Once installed, the simple WordPlate new command will create a fresh WordPlate installation in the directory you specify.
-For instance, WordPlate new acme would create a directory named acme containing a fresh WordPlate installation with all dependencies installed.
+For instance, `wordplate new acme` would create a directory named acme containing a fresh WordPlate installation with all dependencies installed.
 This method of installation is much faster than installing via Composer:

 ```bash
 wordplate new acme